solana-developers/solana-cookbook/docs/th/references/nfts.md

 ### Candy Machine V2

 If you're using a Candy Machine v2, you'll first need to access its "Candy Machine Creator" address which is a simple PDA using `candy_machine` and the Candy Machine v2 address as seeds.
-Once you have the creator address, you can use it the same way we were for v1.
+Once you have the creator address, you สามารถ use it the same way we were for v1.

 <SolanaCodeGroup>
 <SolanaCodeGroupItem title="TS" active>